Cardiac arrest, cardiopulmonary resuscitation (CPR) and advanced cardiac life support (ACLS)

 Drug administration in cardiac arrest and advanced life support (ALS)

 While CPR is continuously performed, another rescuer should establish a route for drug and fluid administration ( a peripheral –usually antecubital- intravenous catheter).
 If an intravenous (IV) line cannot be placed then the intraosseous (IO) route is used.
 New evidence suggests that the IO route may be less efficient compared with the IV route.
 Therefore, providers should first attempt establishing IV access for drug administration in cardiac arrest.
 The IO route may be considered if attempts at IV access are unsuccessful or not feasible.
-Drug administration by central venous access (by internal jugular, subclavian or femoral vein) may be considered
+Drug administration by central venous access (by internal jugular, subclavian or femoral vein) may be consideredby skilled physicians (well trained and experienced in these techniques) when other access routes are not available.
+Although central venous access may achieve more rapidly, higher drug concentrations than peripheral IV, it takes more time and skill to perform. ( Also see chapter Peripheral and central venous cannulation technique ).
+Endotracheal drug administration may be used when all other access routes are not available but it is regarded as the least-preferred option because it is associated with lower drug concentrations.

 The administration of adrenaline (epinephrine) is important in cardiac arrest because, in 2 randomized clinical trials, epinephrine increased return of spontaneous circulation (ROSC) and survival.